shaikumar11/Employee-Data-ETL-Pipeline/README.md

 - **SQL** (analytics)

 ## Files
-- `employee_etl_pipeline.py` (or `.ipynb`) – the full notebook
+- `employee_etl_pipeline.ipynb` – full notebook (ingest, clean, validate, transform, store, analyze)
 - `HR_Dataset_dirty.csv` – sample dataset with intentionally injected data quality issues (nulls, duplicates, invalid values) used to simulate real-world messy data

 ## How to Run
-1. Upload the dataset to a Databricks Volume or DBFS
+1. Upload `HR_Dataset_dirty.csv` to a Databricks Volume or DBFS
-2. Open the notebook in a Databricks workspace and attach it to a cluster
+2. Open `employee_etl_pipeline.ipynb` in a Databricks workspace and attach it to a cluster
 3. Run cells sequentially — the notebook ingests, cleans, validates, stores, and analyzes the data end-to-end